tomeshnet/tomesh.101/presentations/20190416_civictechto/tomesh-better-web.md

 This is us, here and now!

 ???
-First off, we need people to become aware of these issues.
+First off, we need people to become aware of the issues we have seen.

-This may be as simple as finding out about data misuse by online services or governments.
+This may be as simple as finding out about how online services or governments routinely misuse our data.

 --